 The utricle lies in the posterior part of the vestibule of the inner ear.
 It is close to the semi-circular canals.
 The macula or receptor of the utricle is directed horizontally.

 The saccule is the smaller and anteriorly located part of the vestibule.
-It has proximity with the cochlea.
+It has proximity to the cochlea.
 The macula or receptor of the saccule is positioned vertically.

 Kinocilium is a single hair-like structure that is the true cilium.
 In a bundle of hair-like receptors, kinocilium is the longest structure and always stays erect.